 The present paper examines the consistency of the latest Cryostat-2 results with the other products, and put the latest results in the correct long term perspective.
 It is well documented that the Arctic warmed up rapidly from 1920 to peak in the early 1940s before temperatures dropped to the mid-1970s, and then rose to today's values that are close to those of the early 1940s.
-This is part of a quasi-60 years' multi-decadal periodicity superimposed to a longer term trend [15].
+This is part of a quasi-60 years' multi-decadal periodicity superimposed to a longer term trend started in the 1800s [15, 38 and 39].
 Natural climate oscillations may therefore be all we are observing.